NotQuiteApex/JukeBox/docs/programming-the-mcu-from-scratch.md

-# Programming the Microcontroller From Scratch (On Windows)
+# Programming the Microcontroller From Scratch with FLIP (On Windows)
 This is to document how I got to programming the ATMEGA8U2 on the JukeBox, because this was a tedious, not well documented process due to lack of instructions on how to install the drivers.
 Presumably there is no such issue on MacOS or Linux.
+This is only for programming via FLIP, not through AVRDUDE.

 ## 0. Getting started
 You will need: